 In the below photo the photographer Lindsay left the hood on when she had the lens at 28mm.
 Luckily she got a nice effect.
 But you should really need to be careful about this.

 Red eye issue

 These were some of the best ways in which you would be able to shoot some great portraits in the night.
-Remember, night time portraits work the best when they are taken at dusk.
-It helps you get more control on your pictures as well.
+Remember, nighttime portraits work the best when they are taken at dusk.
+It helps you get more control over your pictures as well.
 So make sure that you are taking great portraits during the night and using light and darkness to your advantage instead of making it a handicap.